bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

     - else False
 ```
 _Note: In order to calculate `dp` we need to have calculated `dp[i + 1][j - 1]`, so we need to iterate `i` backwards `for i in reversed(range(len(s)))` and `j` forwards: `for j in range(i, len(s))`_

+---
+- [x] 739.
+Daily Temperatures (Medium)
+> Given an array of integers `temperatures` represents the daily temperatures, return an array answer such that `answer[i]` is the number of days you have to wait after the `i`th day to get a warmer temperature.
+If there is no future day for which this is possible, keep `answer[i] == 0` instead.

+_Use non-increasing mono queue (stack) storing temperature indices in the `stack`_

+---
+- [x] 763.
+Partition Labels
+> You are given a string `s`.
+We want to partition the string into as many parts as possible so that each letter appears in at most one part.

+_Two passes: First, build a mapping from a letter to its last index in `s`.
+In second pass, make the partitions_

+---
+- [x] 994.
+Rotting Oranges
+> Return the minimum number of minutes that must elapse until no cell has a fresh orange.
+If this is impossible, return `-1`.

+_Use BFS_

+---
+- [x] 1143.
+Longest Common Subsequence

+> Given two strings `text1` and `text2`, return the length of their longest common subsequence.
+If there is no common subsequence, return 0.

+_Use DP: compare (growing) prefixes_